Last Updated on

 - In order to change the name on a passport or other legal documents

 - When adopting a child, especially for ex-pats

 - To admit the wife in a hospital at the time of delivery

 What is Attestation?

-If you are looking to move to another country, or in this case, are looking to have your spouse move to the UAE to live with you, there are certain steps to follow, of which attestation is one.
+If you are looking to move to another country, or in this case, are looking to have your spouse move to Dubai to live with you, there are certain steps to follow, of which attestation is one.
 Attestation is basically the process of verifying your documents to prove that they are genuine and can thus be used for legal purposes in another country.
 By having your documents and certificates attested, the government authorities are able to acquire important details about you, such as your nationality, date and place of birth, employment status, whether you are married or not etc. Without getting your documents stamped by a series of authorities, you will not be granted a visa to move abroad.
 In this case, if you are looking to apply for a family visa or for any other reason mentioned above, you will have to get your marriage certificate attested.
 You would most likely need to provide your marriage certificate along with identity proof for yourself and your spouse which could be copies of your passport.

 The Procedure for Marriage Certificate Attestation

 During the process of marriage certificate attestation in Dubai, it is mandatory for either of the spouses to be personally present at the time of verification by all the different agencies.
 The spouse who is present during a particular department’s attestation will differ based on the country where it is being done.
 As is the case with any kind of attestation, there is a particular order to follow when getting the marriage certificate attested.
 It is:

 - Notary Department Attestation: Along with your other certificates or documents, you would need to have your marriage certificate attested and stamped by the Notary Department in the city or state where the certificate was issued.
 For this, you would need to go to a Collector’s office or a Public Notary office.